Peace Palace: Background

-The idea of the palace started from a discussion in 1900 between the Russian diplomat Friedrich Martens and American diplomat White over providing a home for the Permanent Court of Arbitration (PCA).
-White contacted Andrew Carnegie.
-Carnegie had reservations, and at first was only interested in donating money for the establishment of a library of international law.
-White, however, was able to convince Carnegie, and in 1903 Carnegie agreed to donate the US$1.5 million ($, adjusted for inflation) needed to house the court as well as to endow it with a library of international law.
+The idea of the palace started from a discussion in 1900 between the Russian diplomat Friedrich Martens and American diplomat White over providing a home for the PCA.
+Andrew Dickson White, whose efforts were instrumental in creating the court, secured US$1.5 million ($, adjusted for inflation) from Scottish-American steel magnate Andrew Carnegie to build the Peace Palace to house the court as well as to endow it with a library of international law.
 White described his idea to Carnegie:

 "A temple of peace where the doors are open, in contrast to the Janus-temple, in times of peace and closed in cases of war [...] as a worthy testimony of the people that, after many long centuries finally a court that has thrown open its doors for the peaceful settlement of differences between peoples".